 Healthy Mongolian Beef:

-Traditional Mongolian Beef calls for soy sauce and sugar.
+Traditional Mongolian Beef calls for soy sauce and brown sugar.
 In order to keep it soy-free, I use coconut aminos.
 An added benefit is coconut aminos contains a decent amount of natural sugar (derived from coconut), making it already naturally sweet.

 Ingredients for Paleo Mongolian Beef: